How People Are Celebrating Easter This Year

 Advertisement

-But all that doesn't mean Easter is canceled for 2020.
+But all that doesn't mean Easter is cancelled for 2020.
 People are finding creative ways to continue to celebrate and connect with their families and loved ones during this time, despite the roadblocks.

 Some places of worship, for instance, are considering holding "drive-in" services.
 "While most churches have broadcast services online for a few weeks now, I've heard of many Easter services that will be held in church parking lots with members able to see one another in their respective vehicles while they listen to a set radio station to hear the service," says Dan DeWitt, PhD, director of the Center for Public Christianity and Apologetics at Cedarville University.
 "Some churches have advertised that their stage will be set up on top of a building visible from the parking lot where the worship band and pastor will be amplified for anyone in a close proximity to hear."